Diseases associated with the endocrine system. Endocrine system

 Diseases and pests

-Coreopsis has a fairly strong immune system and is rarely attacked by pests or diseases, however, there is no one hundred percent guarantee.
+Coreopsis has a fairly strong immune system and is rarely attacked by pests or diseases, however, there is no 100% guarantee.
 Known diseases include leaf rust and fusarium.
-In this case, it is enough to cut off the damaged leaves, you can spray the plant with fungicides.
+In this case, it is enough to tear off the damaged leaves and you can spray the plant with fungicides.
 If these remedies do not help, then the bush should be completely removed to prevent infection of other plants in the flower garden.

 More often than other diseases, coreopsis overcomes fusarium

-The same should be done when discovering viral infections.
-If the plant is delayed in growth, the tops and flowers of it are rolled up into a tube - feel free to remove the bush.
+The same must be done if you find viral infections.
+If the plant is stunted in growth, its tops and flowers curl into a tube - feel free to remove the bush.

-Of the pests, coreopsis can also infect various beetles.
-Beetles must be removed by hand, while aphids can be treated with specialized preparations or folk remedies.
+Among the pests, coreopsis can also infect various beetles.
+Beetles must be removed by hand, while for aphids you can use specialized preparations or folk remedies.

-In choosing neighbors in the garden, coreopsis is as unpretentious as in care.
-Feels good with delphinium and blue sage.
+Coreopsis is as unpretentious in choosing garden neighbors as it is in caring for it.
+Feels good together with delphinium and blue sage.

 Coreopsis perennial in landscape design

-Thanks to long period flowering coreopsis is in demand in landscape design.
-Flowerbeds in which coreopsis and rudbeckia are added to turn your garden into a fragrant paradise.
+Thanks to long period Flowering coreopsis is in demand in landscape design.
+Flowerbeds in which coreopsis and rudbeckia are added turn your garden into a fragrant paradise.

-The low-growing shrubs are great for border decoration, and they also look great in pots and containers hung outside the window and displayed on the terraces.
+Low-growing shrubs are great for decorating borders, and they also look great in pots and containers hung outside windows and displayed on terraces.

-Together with other perennial flowers, coreopsis is often placed along the perimeter of lawns, and small flower beds are also arranged between paths and sidewalks.
+Along with other perennial flowers, coreopsis is often placed along the perimeter of lawns, and small flower beds are also created between paths and sidewalks.

 Coreopsis in landscape design

-Varieties with tall stems create a bright carpet for the company of annuals.
-In the flower garden, tall varieties are recommended to be transferred to the background, and also used in group plantings.
+Varieties with tall stems create a colorful carpet for a group of annuals.
+In a flower garden, tall varieties are recommended to be moved to the background, and also used in group plantings.

 Numerous design photos will help you determine the best place for coreopsis in your garden.

-Coreopsis is a great flower for those who don't have enough time for more fussy plants.
-Not inferior to them in beauty and brightness, it will decorate your flower garden until the very cold weather, without requiring special attention.
+Coreopsis is a great flower for those who don't have enough time for more finicky plants.
+Not inferior to them in beauty and brightness, it will decorate your flower garden until the coldest weather, without requiring special attention.

 All about coreopsis: video